 - Henry Ford Hospital

 - Henry Ford Macomb Health Center - Chesterfield

 - Henry Ford Medical Center - Brownstown

 - Henry Ford Medical Center - Sterling Heights

 - Henry Ford West Bloomfield Hospital

 - Henry Ford Wyandotte Hospital

 We are proud to be designated as a Screening Center of Excellence by the Lung Cancer Alliance.
-With this designation, the Lung Cancer Alliance recognizes Henry Ford Allegiance’s ongoing commitment to responsible, high quality screening practices.
+With this designation, the Lung Cancer Alliance recognizes Henry Ford Jackson Hospital’s ongoing commitment to responsible, high quality screening practices.

 For more information on lung screenings, please call (517) 205-2388.

 Lung cancer patients don’t always get the same support and sympathy shown to other cancer patients — but they still face similar struggles.
 Here’s how you can help address the stigma surrounding the deadliest form of cancer.